thibaut-decherit/symfony4-user-manager/README.md

   - If email address or username is registered to an account and retry delay is expired or inexistant (first try), sends the email
 - Email address change
   - If form is valid and new email address is not the same than current email address, shows success message
+    - If new email address is not already registered to another account and retry delay is expired or inexistant (first try), also sends a verification email
+    - if new email address is already registered to another account, only shows success message without sending a verification email (we assume this is an enumeration attempt)
   - If form is valid but new email address is the same than current email address, shows error message
-  - If new email address is not already registered to another account and retry delay is expired or inexistant (first try), sends a verification email
-  - if new email address is already registered to another account, shows success message but doesn't send verification email

 **Important:** Spool emails from file should be enabled in production environment or the delay between form submission and server response could hint that an email has been sent.